-A number of European Directives control the exposure of workers to potentially damaging physical agents in the workplace such as explosive atmospheres, vibration, noise, electromagnetic fields, optical radiation and ionizing radiation.
-These Directives (see list below) lay down minimum requirements for worker protection and are adopted under framework Directive 89/391/EEC on the introduction of measures to encourage improvements in the safety and health of workers.
+Several European Directives control workers’ exposure to potentially damaging physical agents in the workplace, such as explosive atmospheres, vibration, noise, electromagnetic fields, and optical radiation.
+These Directives (see list below) lay down minimum requirements for worker protection and are adopted under the framework EU Directive 89/391/EEC on the introduction of measures to encourage improvements in the safety and health of workers:

 - Directive 2002/44/EC – risks arising from vibration

 - Directive 2003/10/EC – risks arising from noise